Skip to main content

 If you think you’ve received counterfeit or fake Wegovy, don’t use it.
 You can confirm if it’s legitimate with the manufacturer.
 If you’re still not sure, your local pharmacist can also be a helpful resource.

-If you’ve been injecting Wegovy, only to realize your product might be fake, contact your healthcare team right away.
+If you’ve been taking Wegovy, only to realize your product might be fake, contact your healthcare team right away.
 Counterfeit Wegovy has several potential risks.
 For example, it may contain the wrong medication or wrong dose.
 Quality and safety can’t be guaranteed, either.
 Your healthcare team can evaluate you and determine the best course of action.

 There are several ways you can report fake Wegovy to protect others from buying it in the future.
 This includes submitting a report online with the FDA and over the phone with the manufacturer at 1-800-727-6500.
 If you purchased your Wegovy online, you can report a suspicious online pharmacy to NABP.